-At the time, there was a great therapeutic need with no available medicines approved by the U.S. Food and Drug Administration (FDA) for primary progressive MS, and people living with relapsing MS were continuing to experience relapses and disability progression, even with several medicines available to them.
+When determining the price of Ocrevus®(ocrelizumab), our breakthrough medicine for multiple sclerosis (MS), we were surprised by the high cost of disease-modifying treatments that were available.
+At the time, there was also a great need for new treatments: no available medicines were approved by the U.S. Food and Drug Administration (FDA) for primary progressive MS (PPMS), and people living with relapsing MS (RMS) were continuing to experience relapses and disability progression even with several medicines already available to them.

 Ocrevus serves as a model for Genentech’s pricing approach and our commitment to the future communities we will serve.
-We intend to take the same care and community insight-driven consideration into all of our new medicine pricing decisions moving forward.
+We have taken the same care and community insight-driven consideration into all of our new medicine pricing decisions.

 Indication & Important Safety Information